rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-hugo-website/index.md

 {{< highlight "primary" "ToDo">}}

 - [ ] Links on the page
-- [ ] Other mode than "standalone"?
-E.g. with oauth2-proxy to provide a protected website???
 - [ ] Section on using bare-bones theme repository, after creating this

 {{< /highlight >}}